-The Audit Committee of the Company comprises of 1 Executive Director and 2 Independent Directors as on 31st March 2020.
-Composition of Audit Committee is in alignment with the provisions of Section 177 of Companies Act, 2013 and Regulation 18 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The Audit Committee comprised of three members i.e. Mr. Gopal Saxena, Mr. Arvind Srivastava, (both Independent Directors) and Mr. Nipun Verma, (Whole-time Director).
-Mr. Gopal Saxena (Independent Director) is the chairman of the committee.
+The Audit Committee of the Company comprises of one Executive Director and one Independent Directors as on 31st March 2021.
+The Audit Committee comprised of Two members i.e. Mr. Arvind Srivastava, (Independent Directors); and Mr. Nipun Verma, (Whole-time Director).
+Mr. Arvind Srivastava, (Independent Director) is the chairman of the committee.
+The Board of Directors is in process to appoint one new Independent Director on the Board of the Company, after appointment Board will reconstitute the Audit Committee in alignment with the provisions of Section 177 of Companies Act, 2013.